 Modify the workplace for social distancing measures

 Returning to work as the lockdown begins to ease requires implementing the necessary social distancing measures to ensure the safety of your workforce.
-These measures will dictate in part the ability for your workforce to return full or part time, and how your company can structure employees and teams to coordinate a schedule which mitigates any potential risks.
+These measures will dictate in part the ability for your workforce to return full or part-time, and how your company can structure employees and teams to coordinate a schedule that mitigates any potential risks.

 Mitigation measures advised by the UK government include: